Billy Gilmour produces timely midfield masterclass amid Chelsea injury crisis | Goal.com

 Billy Gilmour produces timely midfield masterclass amid Chelsea injury crisis

-It almost feel inconceivable that an 18-year-old can pull the strings at the heart of midfield against the European champions but that's exactly what Stamford Bridge witnessed in the performance of Billy Gilmour during the FA Cup fifth-round defeat of Liverpool on Tuesday.
+It feels almost inconceivable that an 18-year-old could pull the strings at the heart of midfield against the European champions but that's exactly what Stamford Bridge witnessed in the performance of Billy Gilmour during the FA Cup victory over Liverpool on Tuesday.

-Gilmour's presence on the team sheet ahead of kick-off will have surprised those who aren't watching his development closely but Frank Lampard justified it ahead of his side's 2-0 win.
+Gilmour's presence on the teamsheet ahead of kick-off will have surprised those who haven't been watching his development closely, but Frank Lampard justified it ahead of his side's 2-0 win.

 “Billy is playing because he deserves to play,” Lampard said as his headline team news was questioned by the BBC.
 Gilmour was promoted to Lampard's squad during the winter break after getting the chance to train in front of the legendary midfielder-cum-coach.